0xTaylur/0xtaylur.github.io/mindgames.md

 ## Recon

-There wasn't that much enumeration to do since we only found 2 ports open from our NMAP scan.
+There wasn't that much enumeration to do since we only found 2 ports open: 22 running ssh and 80 running a HTTP server from our NMAP scan.

 ```markdown
 # Nmap 7.80 scan initiated Tue Jun 16 23:26:12 2020 as: nmap -sC -sV -o nmap 10.10.119.23